lirfu/LirfuGraph/README.md

 ```

 ## How to build your own graph? :ant:
-Each graph extends the `GraphTemplate`, which contains following standardized values:
+Each graph extends the `AbstractGraph`, which contains following standardized values:
 * padding
 * interface color
 * primary graph color